 Questions regarding the limited campus access guidelines above can be direct to the Student Services Office by emailing firstname.lastname@example.org.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act established the Higher Education Emergency Relief Fund (HEERF) to provide emergency financial aid grants (HEERF Grants) to eligible students impacted by the COVID-19 situation.
-SCIT is participating in this program to provide financial relief to eligible students who were unexpectedly transitioned to online instruction and who may have experienced other financial hardships resulting from the COVID-19 situation.
+The Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA) authorizes additional emergency financial aid grants to be added to the Higher Education Emergency Relief Fund (HEERF II).
+SCIT is participating in these program to provide financial relief to eligible students who were unexpectedly transitioned to online instruction and who may have experienced other financial hardships resulting from the COVID-19 situation.
 SCIT students who are eligible and qualify to receive an HEERF grant, which is money that does not need to be paid back, will receive the grant in the form of a check (or multiple checks) mailed to the student directly.
-Please visit the CARES Act - HEERF Grant Information Site for more details about the method and manner by which HEERF Grants are awarded to students, including statistics about the awarded amounts.
+Please visit the CARES Act, CRRSAA - HEERF Grant Information Site for more details about the method and manner by which HEERF Grants are awarded to students, including statistics about the awarded amounts.

 Students must apply via an online application in order to be considered for receiving an HEERF grant.
 The school may have multiple rounds that students can apply for the grant, depending on the availability of grant funds.
-The third round of applications ended on November 6, 2020.
-The fourth round of applications opened as of January 15, 2021 and will close on February 19, 2021.
-Students who applied for prior HEERF grant rounds may still apply for additional HEERF grants in the fourth round.
+The fourth round of applications ended on February 19, 2021.
+The fifth round of applications opened as of April 2, 2021 and will close on May 7, 2021.
+Students who applied for prior HEERF grant rounds may still apply for additional HEERF grants in the fifth round.
 To apply for the HEERF grant of the current round, please click on the application link below.
 Please note, the application is only accessible when logged in with your school email account (i.e. your @student.scitech.edu email address).
 All students are encouraged to apply for the HEERF grant, including students who may be on an approved leave of absence.
 The following criteria must be met in order to apply for the HEERF Grant:

 - You must be considered an enrolled students as of the date you submit your application.